kyoto skyline with a pagoda in the background

 Stay in Gion for some incredible temples, historic atmosphere, good food, and nightlife, but keep in mind that it’s a very popular place for tourists.

-Kyoto station area will offer you easy access to transportation and plenty of good food, but not so much to see (although, this is Kyoto we’re talking about, so sightseeing is not far away).
+Kyoto station area will offer you easy access to transportation and plenty of good food, but not so much to see (although this is Kyoto we’re talking about, so sightseeing is not far away).

 We personally stayed in the Smile Hotel Kyoto Shijo and can recommend it.
 Although it’s not in either Gion or the station area, it’s still conveniently located, there’s plenty of food around, and public transport is nearby (Kyoto train station is just a couple of subway stops away).
+Anyway, I prepared for you a list of best three places to stay in Kyoto, according to your budget.
+And if you’re more into where to stay in Kyoto, we prepared the whole article about this topic.

 What to eat in Kyoto?